vl3c/ChatPeek/README.md

 # ChatPeek - a ChatGPT shared conversation link parser

 ChatPeek is a Python utility for parsing shared conversation links from OpenAI's ChatGPT.
-It allows users to easily analyze, process and work with conversations.
+It allows users to easily analyze, process and work with public human-AI conversations.

 ## Features